BHoM/documentation/docs/Development/Testing/index.md

 #### Add other BHoM assemblies dependencies

 Most likely you will need to reference also other assemblies in order to write unit tests.
-Again, right click the project's dependencies and do "add project reference", then click on "Browse" and "Browse" again:
+Again, right-click the project's dependencies and do "add project reference", then click on "Browse" and "Browse" again:

 ![image](https://github.com/BHoM/documentation/assets/6352844/67f428ba-8ee1-4c45-ad31-e756f1f08d28)

 This will open a popup.
 Navigate to the central BHoM installation folder, typically `C:\ProgramData\BHoM\Assemblies`.
 Add any assembly that you may need.
 These will appear under the "Assemblies" section of the project's Dependencies.

-Typically, a structural engineering Toolkik will need the following assembly references, although they will vary case by case:
+Typically, a structural engineering Toolkit will need the following assembly references, although they will vary case by case:

 ![image](https://github.com/BHoM/documentation/assets/6352844/7b362ae2-acd4-413c-a1d6-4d0e6abc5cae)